alekseispolysov/BowStalCraft-Website/README.md

 **Don't forget to check if your python is in system path variable on Windows**

-If you have right python version you can continue by installing virtual environment package with pip package manager.
+If you have the right python version, you can continue by installing virtual environment package with pip package manager.
 Open your command prompt and type this command:
 ```
 pip install virtualenv
 ```